86Box/86Box/doc/build.md

    ```console
    $ make -f win/Makefile.mingw
    ```
-   By default, `make` does not run parallely.
-If you want it to use more threads, use the `-j` with the number of threads you want to use for the compilation process, i.e. `-j4`.
+   By default, `make` does not run in parallel.
+If you want it to use more threads, use the `-j` switch with the number of threads, e.g. `-j4`.
+However, keep in mind that you should not exceed your thread (logical processor) count, since that just uses more resources for little to no gain.

 7. If the compilation succeeded (which it almost always should), you will find `86Box.exe` in the `src` directory.